 In total, 79 individuals from 27 organizations were involved in the process, with about 25 participants attending each of the three initial planning meetings.
 The objective of these meetings was to collectively and collaboratively address invasive species issues – and most importantly, develop a county-wide plan aimed at early detection and rapid response (EDRR) as well as outreach and education.
 The group achieved consensus in moving forward as a Cooperative Weed Management Area (CWMA) facilitated by Benton SWCD with four active sub-committees.
 CWMAs are local organizations that function under the authority of a Memorandum of Understanding to coordinate weed management activities.
 Our sub-committees include: 1) organizational structure, 2) EDRR, 3) Landscape Level Strategy, and 4) Education & Outreach.
-Melissa Newman of Benton SWCD serves as the coordinator.
+Laura Brown of Benton SWCD serves as the coordinator.
 Read the CWMA strategic action plan and its appendices created by our stellar planning process facilitator, Lisa DeBruyckere of Creative Resource Strategies.

 To coordinate community-based efforts against those invasive species that have the potential to cause ecological and economic harm in Benton County.

 CWMA Steering Committee